stylify/web/content/blog/material-theme-integration.md

 ```

 ### Astro integration
-The config is the same like for unplugin.
+The config is the same like for Unplugin.

 ```js
 stylify(stylifyConfig);